Production automation exercises

 Max amount of FITech students: 14

 The course includes learning by doing assignments with real devices in labs.
 It focuses on PLC and robot programming within various environment.
-The student can select from assignment modules, which he/she focuses on.
+The student can select from assignment modules, which they focus on.

 - Basics of state models.
 Students utilise state models and timing charts for representing practical cases and they understand applicability of state models.